Journeys & Experiences

 It’s always amazing to know someone living in a particular place for years because that person can tell you about the most amazing hidden gem that no one else can!
 It has happened to me before, and it happened again when I was in Melbourne recently!

 While I was fiddling with my phone, trying to figure out the ‘Best things to do in Melbourne’, and about to book a trip (a fairly expensive one) to Phillip Island, this kind gentleman who was hosting me (Shibu Uncle, as I fondly call him) offered to take me for a drive to Cape Schanck and a picnic thereafter.
-I instantly Google-d to see the place, and it took me about 30 seconds to agree to the plan!
+I instantly Googled to see the place, and it took me about 30 seconds to agree to the plan!
 I knew this was going to be far more exciting than joining yet another group tour, but I didn’t know then, that it would be as good as a private tour!

 We started our journey from Mt Waverley (Southeastern suburb) where we were staying, and it took us about an hour to reach Cape Schanck, which was approximately 84 km away!
 [In case you are planning to travel from Melbourne City, the distance would nearly be 100 km and would take about an hour and a half to reach.]

-Like I’ve already mentioned, it was nearly secluded, and there were only 2 cars parked when we arrived.
+As I’ve already mentioned, it was nearly secluded, and there were only 2 cars parked when we arrived.
 Although it was summer, the cold South Pacific winds had already started to tickle my senses, right from the time I got off the car.
 As we headed towards the beach, I could hear the roar of the waves breaking at the rocky shores.
 At a distance, the Cape Schanck Lighthouse could be seen.

 Here’s All You Need To Know About Cape Schanck Lighthouse & The History!